gab4000/TestPlugin/README.md

 # TestPlugin
 It's my plugin where I test Spigot's functionalities.
 It is a bit of a laboratory where I experiment with Spigot.
+This plugin will never be in final version (1.0).
+I will post releases to save ancien code but he will be always INDEV.
 The plugin is currently in french.
 I plan to add a differents languages soon !

 ## Commands